manage-console/console-manager/README.md

 1. Open Visual Studio Code
 2. Go to the Extensions view (Ctrl+Shift+X or Cmd+Shift+X on Mac)
-3. Search for "Console Log Remover"
+3. Search for "Console Manager"
 4. Click Install

 ## Usage 🛠️